HabtamuDes/covid19-ETH-simulation-hackathon/README.md

 # simulation for covid-19 in ethiopia

-this software is a simulation for covid-19 pandamic in ethiopia that helps public health services and government officials to make a better descition and test thair theory in a controlled enviroment
+this program is a simulation for covid-19 pandamic in ethiopia that helps public health services and government officials to make a better descition and test thair theory in a controlled enviroment